Leave this site

 We typically use the technology at public events and crowded public spaces and is deployed to aid policing operations where we have intelligence that supports its use.

-During the last trial, three positive identifications were made resulting in two arrests.
+During a trial in March 2022, three positive identifications were made resulting in two arrests.

 If you are not on a watchlist we will never store your biometric data.
 It is immediately and automatically deleted.
-In addition, South Wales Police will delete all alerts immediately after using them or within 24 hrs.
-The CCTV footage used by the technology, is recorded, and kept for up to 31 days.
+In addition, South Wales Police will delete all alerts immediately after using them or within 24 hours.
+The CCTV footage used by the technology is recorded and kept for up to 31 days.

-What is the list of faces that are used to compare during the deployment?
+The list of faces that are used to compare during the deployment

 This is a watch list for deployments which contain details of people who are wanted for crimes, subject to court orders or pose a risk to the public.
 Unless you are on the watch list you cannot be matched.
 There has not been one single wrongful arrest because of South Wales Police’s use of facial recognition.
 When the technology finds a possible match, an alert is generated.